sonic-net/SONiC/doc/config-generic-update-rollback/SONiC_Generic_Config_Update_and_Rollback_Design.md

 #### Fail-safe Action

 If an error is encountered during the `apply-patch` operation, an error is reported and the system DOES NOT take any automatic action.
 The user can take a `checkpoint` before running `apply-patch` and if the operation failed, the user can `rollback`.
-Another idea is to introduce a `config-session` where a user enters a `config-session` mode does all the modifications, once they are happy with it, they `commit` the changes to ConfigDB. `config-sesion` can be built using `checkpoint` and `rollback` functionality, but this `config-session` idea is beyond the scope of this document.
+Another idea is to introduce a `config-session` where a user enters a `config-session` mode does all the modifications, once they are happy with it, they `commit` the changes to ConfigDB. `config-session` can be built using `checkpoint` and `rollback` functionality, but this `config-session` idea is beyond the scope of this document.

 #### Logging